 Our group of students consists of either top-quality Law graduates or graduates of other disciplines who have relevant work experience of more than two years.

 We have students from Greece and from other countries including Switzerland, Italy, Norway, France and the United Kingdom.

 This course is suitable for Law graduates who want to specialise in maritime law, or maritime professionals who want to enhance their knowledge of maritime law.

-Applicants should ideally hold a 2.1 UK law degree (or 7/10 Greek equivalent).
-We will consider applications from those who hold a first degree in shipping, economics, engineering or management studies, or a law degree lower than a 2.1 equivalent if the applicant has at least two years of relevant job experience.
+You should ideally hold an upper second-class UK Law degree (or 7/10 Greek equivalent).
+We will consider applications from those who hold a first degree in Shipping, Economics, Engineering or Management studies, or a Law degree lower than an upper second class equivalent, if the applicant has at least two years of relevant job experience.
 Applicants without a degree will only be considered if they have extensive high-level work experience.

-Applicants who have not graduated from a UK university will need to hold one of the following qualifications: 7.0 overall in IELTS OR Cambridge Certificate of Proficiency in English Grade C or above.
+Applicants who have not graduated from a UK institution will need to hold one of the following qualifications:

 The language qualification must have been completed a maximum of two years prior to applying for this course.